Agentic Factory: Which Level Are You Automating?

 Imagine three concentric feedback systems in motion: at the center, code rapidly iterates toward correctness; around it, features evolve toward usability and coherence; and at the outer edge, real-world signals continuously reshape priorities based on measurable impact.
 Each loop feeds constraints and learning inward, while insights from the inner loops propagate outward, creating a living adaptive system rather than a linear production pipeline.

 In this model, a common "Feature Factory" is not the final stage of agentic AI maturity — it is only the middle layer.
-The progression from Coding Factory to Feature Factory to Value Factory reflects an expansion in what the system is capable of learning from: first implementation correctness, then behavioral usefulness, and finally real-world impact.
-(I've written before about how AI amplifies whatever trajectory your org was already on — a Feature Factory with no Value Loop is that amplification made literal.)
+The progression from Coding Factory to Feature Factory to Impact Factory reflects an expansion in what the system is capable of learning from: first implementation correctness, then behavioral usefulness, and finally real-world impact.
+(I've written before about how AI amplifies whatever trajectory your org was already on — a Feature Factory with no Impact Loop is that amplification made literal.)

 Each outer loop constrains and guides the inner loops, ensuring that local optimization contributes to broader objectives rather than drifting into isolated efficiency.